 There was a chill lounge place in Trondheim called Loftet, where they would host jam sessions every two fridays.

-One evening, it was pretty empty and there wasn't anyone playing.
-I decided to start playing and singing AKJ songs with a friend.
+One evening, it was pretty empty and no one was playing.
+I decided to start playing and singing the songs with a friend.
 I think we started with Don't Tell Me.
 Shortly after, a german drummer joined us and we jammed on 8 more songs.
 Turns out that he plays in a band called Skamarley!
 I'm really sad that I didn't record it.
 The clean guitar tone and the two voices gave an indie vibe that I really liked.
+Plus, the guy's drumming was super different from my drum parts, and he understood the songs really quickly.

 During that jam, I rediscovered Lucky.
 I had completely forgotten about the song, to the point where my friend knew the lyrics better than I did.
-This is what made me want to play it live, and record a better version than the Made Up one.
+This is what made me want to play it live, and record a better version than the one on Made Up.

 Another place worth talking about is Antikvariatet.
-They hold open mics on every sunday.
+They host open mics every sunday.
 The overall vibe is very cozy, jazzy and acoustic.
 I knew one friend who was performing covers there, but I didn't actually go until late April.

 I only joined one open mic in late June.
-We performed an acoustic version of Lucky with my same friend from Loftet, and I sang Could It Be on my own.
+We performed an acoustic version of Lucky with the same friend from Loftet, and I did Could It Be on my own.

 Perhaps I regret not discovering the place earlier.
 Maybe I could have joined the open mics more frequently, and actually built a little repertoire of acoustic versions.
-I know some people with whom it would have been a lot of fun to play together.
+I know some people with whom it would have been a lot of fun to play together with.

 Another funny thing happened when I went to a songwriting session at ISAK.
 I was teamed with a rap duo, and we spent about 4 hours making a song.
 I recorded bass and some guitars, they produced the overall track and we both did vocals.
 So...
 There exists a track where I sing in french with two guys rapping verses in norwegian.